-Setting up the units on a network allows point-to-point, point-to-multipoint, and multipoint-to-multipoint computer to console operation by connecting multiple KE6910 / KE6912 devices on the same TCP/IP LAN.
-Prior to setup we recommended laying out the plans for your KE installation using our performance guide (see Keys to Network Performance, page 299).
+Setting up the units on a network allows point-to-point, point-to-multipoint, and multipoint-to-multipoint computer to console operation by connecting multiple KE6900 / KE6900ST / KE6940 devices on the same TCP/IP LAN.
+Prior to the setup, we recommend laying out the plans for your KE installation using our performance guide (see Keys to Network Performance, page 433).

-- Note: 1.
-The units are preconfigured with factory-default network settings.
+- The units are preconfigured with factory-default network settings.
 If you install only one set of KE Series units, you do not need to change these default network settings.
-See Default IP Addresses, page 99, for further details. - In a network setup with multiple units, each Transmitter and Receiver must be configured with a unique IP address.
-See Network Configuration, page 98, for further details. - 3.
-We recommended using 1000Mbps Gigabit Ethernet switches (wire speeds, non-blocking with 1Gbps/1.5Mpps performance per port) between KE Series devices installed on different LAN segments.
-10/100Mbps switches might cause poor performance. - 4.
-In multipoint configurations, the IGMP and flow control function of your network switches/hubs must be enabled to avoid the deterioration of data throughput.
-To ensure functionality use a layer 3 switch that supports IGMP queries. - If your network uses cascaded switches, please check to ensure the data throughput is sufficient. - 6.
-To get the best performance, we suggest creating a private network for KE devices, as they are bandwidth-intensive devices.
+See Default IP Addresses, page 154, for further details. - In a network setup with multiple units, each Transmitter and Receiver must be configured with a unique IP address.
+See Network Configuration, page 153, for further details. - We recommend using 1000-Mbps Gigabit Ethernet switches (wire speeds, non-blocking with 1 Gbps / 1.5 Mpps performance per port) between KE Series devices installed on different LAN segments under a same office network environment.
+10/100 Mbps switches might cause poor performance. - In multipoint configurations, the IGMP and flow control function of your network switches/hubs must be enabled to avoid the deterioration of data throughput.
+To ensure functionality use a layer 3 switch that supports IGMP queries. - If your network uses cascaded switches, please check to ensure the data throughput is sufficient. - To get the best performance, we suggest creating a private network for KE devices, as they are bandwidth-intensive devices.